-Vitamin B12 deficiency can cause symptoms of numbness, tingling, and other strange sensations in the extremities.
-If not consuming sufficient levels in foods, consider taking a B-complex vitamin in supplements.
+Vitamin B12 deficiency can cause symptoms of numbness, tingling, and other strange sensations in the extremities.1

-For menopausal women, electric shock sensations are commonly due to hormonal imbalance, specifically low estrogen levels.
+For women passing through menopause, electric shock sensations are commonly due to hormonal imbalance, specifically low estrogen levels.
 Drops in estrogen levels can deregulate the nervous system and affect nerve function, thus producing seemingly random electric shock sensations.

-Solutions for the Electric Shock Feeling in the Leg
+Solutions for Electric Shock Feelings in the Leg

 Not all of the conditions causing electric shocks in the legs can be reversed, but all can be effectively managed to decrease this bothersome symptom.